Mike Kasem

-Michael C. Kasem (born August 24, 1973) is an American television presenter, actor, and radio DJ on Mediacorp Radio's Gold 905FM Live with Mike & Vernetta with co-host Vernetta Lopez.
+Michael C. Kasem (born August 24, 1973) is an American television presenter, actor, and radio DJ on Mediacorp Radio's Gold 905FM Homestretch with Mike Kasem.

 Early life and family

-Born in Los Angeles County, California, Kasem is the son of the late American disc jockey and radio personality Casey Kasem and his first wife, Linda Myers.
-Kasem's sister is radio and television personality Kerri Kasem.
+Born in Los Angeles County, California, Kasem is the son of the American disc jockey and radio personality Casey Kasem and his first wife, Linda Myers.
+Kasem has two sisters, Julie and radio and television personality Kerri Kasem.

-Kasem is married to Singaporean television presenter and former professional golfer Su Ann Heng since 2018 after three years of dating.
-They welcomed a baby boy, Casey Patrick Kasem, named after his grandfather, on June 25, 2020.

 Career

 Radio DJ

 Mike Kasem started his Singapore radio career in 2011 when he joined Mediacorp Radio's Class 95FM co-hosting with Jean Danker.
 He later moved to Mediacorp Radio's Gold 905FM co-hosting the morning drive time show The Mike & Joe Xperiment with Joe Augustin.
 In 2016, Kasem paired with Vernetta Lopez to co-host the morning drive-time show Live with Mike & Vernetta on Gold 905FM.

 Actor

+Kasem's acting debut was in the Mediacorp Channel 5 drama series Triple Nine in December 1998, guest starring as Sergeant Patrick Fernandez.

-Kasem made his film acting debut in 2014 in the feature film Afterimages, playing the character Harrison.
+He made his film acting debut in 2014 in the feature film Afterimages, playing the character Harrison.
 Kasem also starred in the 2015 period drama movie 1965.